-To be eligible for the Advanced Standing Program the following requirements must be met:
+To be considered for the Advanced Standing program, the following requirements must be met:

 You must submit: